A tropical approach to non-archimedean Arakelov theory: Green currents

 \section{Green currents}

-In this section, $K$ is an algebraically closed field endowed with a non-trivial non-archime\-de\-an complete absolute value and $X$ is an algebraic variety over $K$ of dimension $n$.
+In this section $X$ is an algebraic variety over $K$ of dimension $n$.
 We introduce Green currents for cycles on $X$.
 We define the product $g_Y * g_Z$ for a divisor $Y$ and a cycle $Z$ on $X$ which intersect properly.
 This operation has the expected properties.

 \begin{definition} Let $Z$ be a cycle of $X$ of codimension $p$ and let $g$ be any $\delta$-current in $E^{p-1,p-1}(X^\an)$.
 Then we define {$\omega(Z,g):=d'd''g + \delta_Z \in E^{p,p}(X^\an)$}.
 If there is a $\delta$-form {$\omega_{Z,g} \in B^{p,p}(X^\an)$} with $\omega(Z,g)=[\omega_{Z,g}]$, then we call $g$ a {\it Green current} for the cycle $Z$.
 We will use often the notion $g_Z$ for such a current and then we set $\omega(g_Z):=\omega(Z,g_Z)$ and $\omega_Z:=\omega_{Z,g_Z}$ for simplicity. \end{definition}